renaldo2536/dxtr-tests/README.md

-This code base is taken from React Native Typescript Boilerplate
+This code or test is written using react-native-typescript-boilerplate

 1. Using axios library for api calls
 2. Using Recoil for state management